5 Dec 2018

 Marking a major milestone in the regional economic integration agenda, the ASEAN Economic Community (AEC) was officially launched on 31 December 2015 to create a single market to enable an easier movement of goods, services, investment, capital and people across the region.
 The formal establishment of the AEC does not point to an end of the efforts in achieving further integration among the AEC countries, be it economic, political and socio-cultural.
 The AEC Blueprint 2025 was adopted by ASEAN leaders in November 2015, providing the broad directions through strategic measures in five areas for the AEC from 2016 to 2025.

 Despite the sluggishness of the developed markets over the past few years, ASEAN economies have generally remained buoyant, thanks in part to the bloc’s expanding intra-Asia trade.
-In 2016, over 60% of ASEAN’s trade was conducted in Asia, with about one-quarter traded among ASEAN members, some 16% with the Chinese mainland, 9% with Japan, 6% with Korea, and 4% respectively with Taiwan and Hong Kong.
+In 2016, over 60% of ASEAN’s trade was conducted in Asia, with about one-quarter traded among ASEAN members, some 16% with Mainland China, 9% with Japan, 6% with South Korea, and 4% respectively with Taiwan and Hong Kong.

 While the bulk of intra-Asia trade comprises parts, components, raw materials and machinery needed in export-oriented production, consumer goods are increasingly traded within Asia.
 As noted by the IMF, the increasing role of intra-Asia trade in final consumption goods, along with a large domestic market, appears to provide the region with a potential source of resilience against global demand shocks.